craigmckeachie/code-academy-notes/src/content/docs/reference/javascript.md

 console.log(output); //4
 ```

-#### Arrow Function
+### Arrow Function

-summary: shorter version of a full function, a light-weight function
+A shorter version of a full function, a light-weight function

 ```js
 //defining a function